 No matter what, when, or how you feed your baby, he or she needs to be monitored to watch for choking and to continue to enhance the parent-child connection and bond.

+We loved the convenience of the pouch, but it's still important to introduce finger foods.
 Between six and eight months, babies develop their hand grasp and can hold a finger-shaped, or long, thin rectangle of soft food, such as buttered toast, soft cooked vegetables like sweet potato, or ripe fruit like banana or avocado.
 By eight months, the pincer grasp emerges, and your baby can pick up small bits of food with his thumb and forefinger.

 At this stage, introduce finer foods like strips and small cubes of soft food to your baby’s meal routine.
 Use this opportunity to introduce singular veggies and fruits so your baby can appreciate the flavor and texture of these foods.